-- Step 15 If your router has more than one serial interface, enter the exit command to return to the Router(config)# prompt.
-Repeat Step 6 through Step 14 of this procedure to configure the next serial interface. - Step 16 When you are finished configuring interfaces, exit configuration mode and return to the enable prompt by pressing Ctrl-Z. To see the current operating configuration, including any changes you just made, enter the show running-config command:
+Step 15 To configure another serial interface, enter the exit command to return to the Router(config)# prompt.
+Repeat Step 6 through Step 14 of this procedure to configure the next serial interface.

+Step 16 When you are finished configuring interfaces, exit configuration mode and return to the enable prompt by pressing Ctrl-Z. To see the current operating configuration, including any changes you just made, enter the show running-config command: